• Skip to primary navigation

 Much of Nimman’s development has happened in the last 10 years.
 This plaza (called One Nimman Chiang Mai) features a bizarre overpriced duty-free walkthrough, upscale market stalls, and entertainment like salsa classes and light shows.

-I read this fascinating article about Nimman, and the evolution of digital nomadism.
+I read a fascinating article about Nimman, and the evolution of digital nomadism.
 It romantically draws parallels between the digital nomad generation of the 2010s and the bohemians of the 1930s, the beats of the 50s, and the hippies of the 70s.
 It also parallels Nimman with artsy progressive hipster trendy hoods like London’s Soho, Saint-Germain in Paris and the Mission district in San Francisco.

 I’m glad I read the article shortly after arriving, because it shed a more favourable light on the place than I was initially inclined to adopt; if I compare Nimman to the Chiang Mai I knew 10 years ago, all I could sense was the unpleasant air of gentrification.
 Although it appeared that Nimman was just as populated by Thai people as by foreigners, it felt a bit too much like a bubble.